AALT-Framework/poor-accessibility-apps/README.md

     }
 }
 ```

-5 - Write your first test, for example, to test contrast ratio
+5. To write your first test, you can start by testing the contrast ratio.
+Here's an example test that you can use as a starting point:

 ```java
   @Test
     public void mustUseAdequateContrastRatio(){